 Other things you need to show will include the users that agreed to opt-in to your data collection and how long you intend to hold their information.
 You need to ensure that you gave your users the ability to opt-out and give them access to their collected data when they demand it.

 If you use the detailed targeting features within Facebook, you don’t need to worry about compliance.
-Facebook becomes the controller of data and it becomes their responsibility to ensure that the data you use is compliant with the regulations set by the GDPR.
+Facebook becomes the controller of data and it becomes its responsibility to ensure that the data you use is compliant with the regulations set by the GDPR.

 The Facebook Lead Ads and Facebook Custom Audience Become More Complicated